Beer is a common term. Everyone knows what it means.

 What is Ale?

-Ale refers to a type of beer that uses a warm fermentation method in order to brew the drink.
+Ale is a type of beer that uses a warm fermentation method to brew the drink.

-The process of fermentation includes the conversion of glucose present in the wort by the yeast into ethyl alcohol and carbon dioxide gas.
+The fermentation process includes converting glucose in the wort by the yeast into ethyl alcohol and carbon dioxide gas.

 This is the most poignant aspect of making ale as it gives ale the alcohol content and carbonation.